-- (a) The City of New Haven (the "City") is committed to protecting the safety, health and welfare of its residents and to eliminating housing blight.
-Towards that end, the City's Board of Alders has adopted ordinances and regulations concerning the operation and condition of certain residential rental property within its borders, including but not limited to, section 17-71 et. seq. of the New Haven Code of Ordinances ("Residential Licensing Ordinance"). - (b) This article's provisions pertaining to licensing and inspection shall not apply to owner occupied residential property containing two (2) or less rental units. - (c) This article's provisions pertaining to licensing and inspection shall not apply to dwellings owned by the Housing Authority of New Haven, motels, hotels, rooming houses, condominiums, cooperative housing, nor temporary housing as defined in this article. - (d) This article's provisions pertaining to licensing and inspection shall not apply to section 8 units whose vouchers are administered by the Housing Authority of New Haven and are within residential rental property located in New Haven. - (e) Dormitories as defined in the associated ordinances relating to these regulations. - (f) This article's provisions pertaining to inspection, shall not apply to dwelling units located within residential rental property that have been issued a certificate of occupancy within the previous three (3) years, however, properties are required to register. - (g) This article's provisions shall not be deemed to restrict the right of the City to inspect any property pursuant to any applicable federal, state or local law or regulation. - (h) An owner who fails to comply with the following regulations may be penalized in accordance with the Penalties section as described below, and which are prescribed by the Residential Licensing Ordinance.
+- (a) The City of New Haven (the "City") is committed to protecting the safety, health and welfare of its residents and to eliminate housing blight.
+The purpose of this ordinance is to (i) implement a proactive rental inspection program to ensure the safety, health and welfare of its residents through licensing, (ii) eliminate housing blight; and (iii) identify rental units in the City and their owners on a continuous and recurring basis.
+Towards that end, the City's Board of Alders have adopted ordinances and regulations concerning the operation and condition of certain residential rental property within its borders, including but not limited to, Sec.
+17-71 et. seq. of the New Haven Code of Ordinances ("Residential Licensing Ordinance"). - (b) This article's provisions pertaining to licensing and inspection shall not apply to owner occupied residential property containing two (2) or less rental units. - (c) This article's provisions pertaining to licensing and inspection shall not apply to dwellings owned and operated by the Housing Authority of New Haven, motels, hotels, rooming houses, condominiums, nor temporary housing as defined in this article. - (d) This article's provisions pertaining to licensing and inspection shall not apply to Section 8 units whose vouchers are administered by the Housing Authority of New Haven and are within residential rental property located in New Haven. - (e) This article's provisions pertaining to licensing and inspection shall not apply to dormitories as defined in the associated ordinances relating to these regulations. - (f) This article's provisions pertaining to inspection, shall not apply to dwelling units located within residential rental properties that have been issued a certificate of occupancy within the previous three (3) years, however, property owners are still required to register for a license in accordance with this article. - (g) This article's provisions shall not be deemed to restrict the right of the City to inspect any property pursuant to any applicable federal, state or local law or regulation. - (h) An owner who fails to comply with the following regulations may be penalized in accordance with the penalties section as set forth in Section 17-84 below, and which are prescribed by the Residential Licensing Ordinance.